In This Article

 - Distribute flyers on the dangers of tick bites and how to prevent them.

 - Display Tick Bite Prevention Week posters in public places.
+Contact your local newspaper to write an article about public health and awareness campaigns.

 - Organize a symposium or any event for educating the public about tick bites.